 You’re pregnant.
 This wasn’t part of your plan.
 There’s no doubt you have thoughts and questions swirling in your brain right now.
-Sometimes deciding what to do about an unintended pregnancy is easy.
+Sometimes deciding what to do about an unplanned pregnancy is easy.
 Other times, the questions and answers are more complicated.
 You deserve accurate information about all your options, compassionate support, and the room to make your own decisions.

 Questions you may want to ask yourself: